MicrosoftDocs/windows-ai-docs/docs/models.md

 ms.topic: overview
 ---

-# Get started using AI and Machine Learning models in your Windows app
+# Use Machine Learning models in your Windows app

 This guide will help App Developers new to working with Artificial Intelligence (AI) and Machine Learning (ML) models by addressing common questions, sharing basic concepts and resources, and offering recommendations on how to use AI and ML models in a Windows app.

-## AI powered by Machine Learning models

-**Machine learning (ML)** is a branch of artificial intelligence that enables computers to learn from data and make predictions or decisions.
+**Machine Learning (ML)** is a branch of Artificial Intelligence (AI) that enables computers to learn from data and make predictions or decisions.

 **ML models** are algorithms that can be trained on data and then deployed to perform various tasks, such as content generation, reasoning over content, image recognition, natural language processing, sentiment analysis, and much more.

-## ML Roles and Responsibilities

-The process of creating and using ML models involves three main roles:

-1. **Data Scientists**: Responsible for defining the problem, collecting and analyzing the data, choosing and training the ML algorithm, and evaluating and interpreting the results.
-They use tools such as Python, R, Jupyter Notebook, TensorFlow, PyTorch, and scikit-learn to perform these tasks.
-2. **ML Engineers**: Responsible for deploying, monitoring, and maintaining the ML models in production environments.
-They use tools such as Docker, Kubernetes, Azure ML, AWS SageMaker, and Google Cloud AI Platform to ensure the scalability, reliability, and security of the ML models.
-3. **App Developers**: Responsible for integrating the ML models into the app logic, UI, and UX.
-They use tools such as AI Fabric, ONNX Runtime, or REST APIs and process the user input and model output.

-Each role involves different responsibilities and skills, but collaboration and communication between these roles is required to achieve the best results.
-Depending on the size and complexity of the project, these roles can be performed by the same person or by different teams.

 ## How can Windows applications leverage ML models?